 WHY WOULD A BRAND LIKE TALA PARTICIPATE IN BLACK FRIDAY?

-Let’s be real.
-As a fashion business, the ‘holiday period’ is an important time of the year.
-And, what’s more, we don't believe that shouting at people to stop consumption altogether is really the answer to changing the entire industry - we know you have gifts to buy and we know you might be excited to finally be able to afford that pair of flares you’ve been eyeing up all year.
-We’re not here to guilt you out of shopping completely (unless that was your plan, in which case stick to it!), but we think we can play a role in making better decisions more possible.
+As a part of the fashion industry, we’re going to be honest, this time of year is important.
+We’re never going to pretend that black friday doesn't benefit us, it does.
+And yes, this feeds into consumerism, so we are part of the problem.
+But we hope we can be part of the solution too.
+We don't believe that shouting at people to stop consumption altogether is really the answer to changing the entire industry - for some people that might be possible, but for others we know it won’t.
+We know you have gifts to buy and we know you might be excited to finally be able to afford that pair of flares you’ve been eyeing up all year.
+We’re not here to guilt you out of shopping completely (unless that was your plan, in which case stick to it!), but we think we can play a role in making better decisions possible.

-You have the power to vote with your dollars and pounds on Black Friday; if you are planning to shop, we understand that this is a time of year that our prices need to become even more accessible.
+You have the power to vote with your dollars and pounds this Black Friday; if you are planning to shop, we understand that this is a time of year that our prices need to become even more accessible.
 Our mission of disruption can’t happen if more sustainable options aren’t accessible at times like this, which is what would happen if brands like us abstained completely from this period.

 We never compromise our core sustainability values, in sale periods or any other time:

-- we champion quality and durability in our products so you can wear them over and over;
+- We champion quality and durability in our products so you can wear them over and over.

-- we never make products specifically for sale;
+- We never make products specifically for sale.

-- we never send stock to landfill or destruction;
+- We never send stock to landfill or destruction.

-- sales will never impact the cost we pay our suppliers for the product or the wages of our workers as accredited under the globally recognised social and environmental standards.
+- Sales will never impact the cost we pay our suppliers for the product or the wages of our workers as accredited under the globally recognised social and environmental standards.

 If we can get any person to consider their purchases with these factors in mind, whether you choose to buy from TALA or not, we will have taken a step in the right direction.